 (photo credit: ADI AVISHAI)

-Less than three weeks after he resigned from his position as the head coach of Maccabi Tel Aviv, Rami Hadar was appointed on Tuesday to guide arch-rival Hapoel Tel Aviv.
+Hadar was appointed as Hapoel’s coach last month, less than three weeks after he resigned from his job as the head coach of Maccabi Tel Aviv.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>